 I threw a little more salt and pepper on top when they came out of the oven, to make sure it stuck.
 They tasted just as good as fried, but much healthier!

-Recipe is easy, put olive oil, salt and pepper on okra.
+Recipe is easy, put olive oil, salt and pepper, and garlic powder on okra.
 Bake at 425 for 15-20 minutes.